 If you’re planning a Christmas holiday, there really is no better place to spend the festive season than Canada.
 With snowy scenes and seasonal cheer in abundance, you’ll feel festive in no time.

 Many of Canada’s cities transform from bustling metropolises to winter wonderlands over the festive period, with Christmas markets and lots of other events and celebrations planned.
-Read on for our top 6 places to jet off to for some festive cheer.
+If you have always dreamt of booking Canada holidays over the Christmas period, then read on for our top six places to jet off to for some festive cheer.

 During the Christmas period, the cobbled streets, Parisian-style cafes, and designer boutiques of Québec are dressed in lights and decorations, which turn the city into a real Christmas village.

-- German Christmas Market (15 November-15 December 2021) – The German Christmas Market is cancelled in 2020 but will return in 2021.
-In the heart of Old Québec, the Christmas market recreates the European markets with its atmosphere, beautiful decorations, selection of delicious German treats (bratwurst, mulled wine, gingerbread, and much more), Christmas gifts, choral singing and indoor and outdoor performances.
+In the heart of Old Québec, the German Christmas Market recreates the European markets with its atmosphere, beautiful decorations, traditional wooden kiosks, selection of delicious German treats (bratwurst, mulled wine, gingerbread, and much more), Christmas gifts, choral singing and indoor and outdoor performances.

-- Stroll through the city – From Notre-Dame-des-Victoires Church in Place Royale to the end of Rue du Petit-Champlain, you can experience a winter wonderland as the area is decorated with a variety of amazing Christmas lights.
+If you’d prefer not to go on a tour, then you should just stroll through the city yourself.
+From Notre-Dame-des-Victoires Church in Place Royale to the end of Rue du Petit-Champlain, you can experience a winter wonderland as the area is decorated with a variety of amazing Christmas lights.